 Park Contact[an error occurred while processing this directive]

-Cathedral Provincial Park and Protected Area
+Cathedral Provincial Park

+Until further notice, due to a public safety hazard of tree failures within the campsite, Pyramid Campground is closed.
 Not all yearly trail assessments have been completed on the trails.
 Hazards including windfall along trail and dead standing trees near backcountry campsites and other developed facilities may be encountered along these trails.